-Some may be content with the way pregnancy is managed here in U.S. medical centers.
-But many women are realizing that there are numerous shortcomings of the Western medical approach to prenatal heath.
+Some women may be content with the way pregnancy is managed here in U.S. medical centers.
+But many realize that there are numerous shortcomings of the Western medical approach to prenatal heath.
 Ultrasounds, developmental tests, and daily prenatal vitamins are not enough to ensure a woman’s comfort for 40 weeks or for birthing success, especially if she is aiming for a natural delivery.

-In Traditional Chinese Medicine (TCM), practitioners treat the whole person, placing equal emphasis on a woman’s physical, emotional, energetic, and mental health.
-They realize that a baby’s vitality – in utero and after birth – depends largely on that of the mom.
-And because treatment is so individual to a woman’s constitution and any imbalances that arise, TCM is becoming increasingly popular with expecting moms who value a holistic approach to health.
+In Traditional Chinese Medicine (TCM), practitioners treat the whole person.
+A woman’s physical, emotional, energetic, mental, and spiritual health are equally important.
+The baby’s vitality – in utero and after birth – depends on the mom.
+TCM is becoming increasingly popular with expecting moms who value a holistic approach to health.

-Balance is created with acupuncture, herbs, and massage by dilating the energy channels that link up with vital organs in the body.
+Acupuncture, herbs, and massage create balance by dilating the energy channels that link up with vital organs in the body.
 A woman’s Qi (energy) and blood are tonified if weak and regulated if stagnant, creating smooth inner harmony.
-From a Western perspective, we engage the sympathetic nervous system and improve immune response.
-Most practitioners also advise on whole food nutrition and lifestyle choices, so treatment is very well-rounded.
+From a Western perspective, we regulate the sympathetic nervous system and immune response.
+Most TCM practitioners give nutrition and lifestyle advice, so treatment is very well-rounded.

 Are you intrigued?
-Let’s look at specific ways TCM can help a woman through ALL stages of pregnancy…
+Let’s look at specific ways Acupuncture and TCM can help a woman through ALL stages of pregnancy…

 Preparing Your Body For Pregnancy